TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.2.md

 ---

-He hath led me and caused me to walk in darkness, and not in light.
+He has led me and caused me to walk in darkness, and not in light.